Monday, January 5, 2026

 One of the recurring challenges across regulated firms is that complaints are treated as a separate service recovery mechanism, rather than the final stage of a longer customer journey.

 Different teams.
 Different systems.
 Different timelines.
-Silo mentality.
+Siloed working.

-By the time a case escalates, customer trust has eroded and the opportunity to resolve the complaint efficiently has passed by.
+By the time a case escalates, customer trust has eroded, and the opportunity to resolve the complaint efficiently has passed.

 Using the FOS interest calculator

 To help firms understand the financial impact of interest on compensation, the FOS provides an online interest calculator.
-This allows firms to see how much interest they may need to add to a payment award using the BoE rate plus 1% (percent).
+It’s designed to help firms work out what may need to be added to an award using the Bank of England base rate plus 1%, and FOS also publishes the underlying calculation method.

 It’s a practical tool, not just for calculating redress payments, but for illustrating how resolution delays compound cost.
 The longer a case remains open, the more interest becomes part of the final outcome.